nohtyp/sensu-influxdb/README.md

 ---
 1. Add checking for network connectivity failure.
 2. Add check to create database and datapoint.
+3. Figure out multiple passwords and databases
-3. Don't know what else to add to list, because still working on file will add new todo's when I get a chance.
+4. Don't know what else to add to list, because still working on file will add new todo's when I get a chance.